Separation and Divorce Archives

 Who Gets the House?

 Some believe that the spouse who has custody of the children automatically keeps the house, but that is not the case.
 The easiest way to settle is to sell the house and divide the proceeds in the divorce settlement.
 But the “easy” way is not always the right way.
-Some are attached to their homes and want to keep it.
+Some are attached to their homes and want to keep them.
 Others want to keep the home to ensure stability for their children.

 Divorce Settlement is More than Just Property